 It’s very significant that Jesus did not pray for Peter not to fall, but He did pray that Peter’s faith wouldn’t fail (Luke 22:31-32).
 After that point, the always-confident Peter, when he preached at Pentecost and thousands of Jews were saved, he could remain humble because he carried a reminder with him of how unworthy he was on his own - he never forgot that fall of his.
 And for something so ugly (when you focus on that one terrible action of his), the Lord worked it so perfectly into the tapestry of Peter's life when you "Zoom out" to see the whole picture.
 Only the power of God can do something like that.
 God is such a Master at what He does that He can take an ugly piece of cloth, and sew it into the quilt of someone's life in such a way that the quilt is even more beautiful in the end than it would have been without it.
 Peter died beautifully humble, with the honor of being martyred for the Lord (he even requested to be crucified upside-down instead of right-side up because he felt unworthy to be killed like his Savior!).

 To me, this tells me that - God will not stop me from making mistakes, even sins, if He needs to do it to accomplish His plan for my life.
 Maybe I need to be broken deeper than I thought, or maybe He will correct it in some miraculous way which I never would have imagined - but either way, He allowed it.
 He could have made Peter so sick that night of the betrayal, that he was bedridden and nowhere near being questioned by anybody.
 He could have let one of the soldiers hit Peter on the head when they arrested Jesus so that he would be knocked out for a few days - no denial by Peter, problem solved!
 He could have sent an angel to wake me up at 2AM the day of some mistake of mine to speak to me, "Bobby - God says do this" or "Bobby, at all cost, don't do this", and stopped me in my tracks, but He didn't.
 He allowed me to make the mistake.
-I should repent with all my heart of my sins, but I should never stop believing that God's eternal plan and purpose is ruined and irrecoverable.
+Looking back, I should repent with all my heart of my sins, and at the same time I should never believe that God's eternal plan and purpose is ruined and irrecoverable.
 If He allowed it - that means that He has decided to include it into His plan for me, I need never ever look back in despair thinking, "Why did I do this, why didn't I do that?
 Everything is ruined forever because of me!"